 Flowerheads grow solitary and sessile at stem tips with six rows of white or pale yellow involucral bracts.
 The regular overlapping of the bracts seen in these flowerheads like a roof tile pattern is described as imbricate.
 Flowerhead centres are flat discs, initially yellow, later brownish grey, comprising the many small disc florets.

-The plant’s distribution is limited to a small region of high elevation grassland in the west of KwaZulu-Natal Drakensberg and the east of the Malutis of Lesotho.
-The plant is commonly found on rock faces, often taking advantage of unlikely small crevices for a life perch.
-This photo was taken in November in the Mkhomazi Wilderness Area (iSpot; www.keys.lucidcentral.org).
+The plant’s distribution is limited to a small region in the west of KwaZulu-Natal Drakensberg and the east of the Malutis of Lesotho, known in areas like Cathedral Peak and Garden Castle.
+This photo was taken in November in the Mkhomazi Wilderness Area.